Alick Macheso

-Alick Macheso (born 10 June 1968) is a Zimbabwean musician.
+Alick Macheso (born 10 June 1968), is a Zimbabwean musician.

 His album, Simbaradzo, was and still is the best-selling album of all time in Zimbabwe with mega hits like "Mundikumbuke" and "Amai VaRubhi".
 The success of Simbaradzo was followed up with his album Zvakanaka Zvakadaro sealing his place as the greatest sungura musician of all time.
 Macheso can dance, sing, and play the bass, rhythm and lead guitars.
 In 2011 he initiated the popular Zora Butter dance which has come to be known as Macheso's initiative.
-On June 10, 2022 he released his 12th album Tasvitswa Nashe.
-2 August 2024 he then launched his 13th Album Kupa Kuturika and Alex Sports Club.
+On 10 June 2022 he released his 12th album Tinosvitswa Nashe.
+On 2 August 2024 he launched his 13th Album titled Kupa Kuturika at the Alexandra Sports Club.

-Early life

-Background, Personal Life & Upbringing

-Alick Silva Macheso was born on June 10, 1968, at Bindura Hospital, located at a considerable distance from the farm where his parents worked as laborers.
-He is the son of Hudson Chisale and Emilia Chisale (née Silva), who were of Malawian and Mozambican descent.
-Both parents had migrated to Zimbabwe in pursuit of opportunities in agriculture.

-Macheso was named after his mother’s surname, “Silva,” reflecting her Mozambican heritage with Malawian roots.
-His father, Hudson Chisale, was a passionate musician, a trait that would later manifest in Macheso's own career.
-However, cultural and familial differences led to tensions—Emilia’s family did not approve of the union, resulting in the relationship ending shortly after Macheso's birth.

-When Macheso was only three months old, his father left permanently.
-Prior to their separation, Hudson had paid £5 as lobola (bride price), which is approximately ZWL 405,270 in current market value.

-Macheso was raised primarily by his mother and maternal grandmother on a farm in Shamva, located in Zimbabwe's Mashonaland Central Province.
-He grew up in modest conditions and was surrounded by strong maternal figures who played a significant role in his upbringing.
-He has four paternal half-brothers—Partson, Harrison, Mike, and Jones—and one half-sister, Hilda.